Universal Studios Halloween Horror Nights 2017: Mazes Ranked

 The Horrors of Blumhouse maze was actually not that bad.
 It had some interesting scenic design and a few great scares.
 However, the two things that hurt the maze, that ultimately took me out of the experience, were the reuse of sets and layout from last year, and the inconsistent tone/atmosphere.
 The maze takes you first through the streets of The Purge, then through a game of cat and mouse from the upcoming Blumhouse film Happy Death Day, and, lastly, the house from Sinister.
 The main problem with The Purge section was that they used the same sets, costumes, and props from last year's The Purge: Gauntlet, but the performers' lively energy made up for this lack of a new environment.
 The main problem with reusing these pieces is that it allows barely any room for surprise, which is the best part of horror.
 It was probably the least scary part of the maze, considering that I knew exactly what to expect.

 The Happy Death Day section was actually rather fun and had a few good scares, but the fact that only one character was scaring throughout made it quickly feel monotonous, but the performers in this section were actually the best in the maze.
 The last Sinister section had amazing set design and creatively crafted scares that were great, however, this section lacked the energy of the prior two.
 This is less to do with the performers' fault and more to do with the fact that the first two were pumping with energy and fun and bright, colorful lights, and this section is rather dull.
 Unfortunately, this hurts the end of the maze as it is inconsistent with the atmosphere and tone that had already been set-up.
 It just doesn't give us enough time to adjust to the quieter, slower, and creepier vibe that Sinister projects.
-It also doesn't help that the majority of the performers were seriously lacking.
-Though a few gave a good effort, most were a bit withdrawn and it felt like they were holding back.
+It also doesn't help that half of the performers were seriously lacking in this section.
+Though a few gave a good effort, too many times were there missed opportunities for a good scare because some of the performers felt a bit withdrawn and like they were holding back.

 Overall, I'd have to give The Horrors of Blumhouse a 5/10.
 Great potential and a good amount of creativity, but inconsistent tone/atmosphere, the blatant reuse of materials from last year resulting in familiarity, and lack of diverse characters in the last two sections stop me from praising this maze further.